jeffjeffVergara/blockchainfromscratch/README.md

 # Blockchain from Scratch
-Construcción de un blockchain basado en bitcoin desde 0
+Make a blockchain based on bitcoin from basic